Research

 Overview

-The first is motivated by the dearth of scalable techniques for the analysis and synthesis of various large-scale complex systems.
-Notably the ones which tackle design and decision-making in a single framework.
-Utilizing concepts from dynamical and control systems, graph theory, and combinatorial optimization, the main objective is to develop new design tools and algorithms that can harness the physical dynamics of such systems to meet the specified large-scale control objectives with performance guarantees.
-Among the different objectives, we seek to ally performance with privacy and security/resilience guarantees.
+Fundamental Research in Automatic Control/Control Systems: One facet of my research revolves around addressing the pressing need for scalable techniques in the analysis and synthesis of complex, large-scale systems.
+These systems often demand an integrated approach that encompasses both design and decision-making within a unified framework.
+Leveraging concepts from dynamical and control systems, graph theory, and combinatorial optimization, my primary objective is the creation of novel design tools and algorithms.
+These tools and algorithms are intended to exploit the inherent physical dynamics of such systems, enabling them to achieve specified large-scale control objectives while ensuring performance guarantees.
+Within this realm, I am particularly interested in harmonizing performance with privacy and security/resilience guarantees.

 Fundamental Research in the Analysis, Design, and Optimization of Large-Scale Networked Dynamical Systems